Handit-AI/hackaton-self-improving-engine/ACE_SYSTEM_DOCUMENTATION.md

 2. `Darwin-Gödel Evolution` triggers (if 2+ bullets exist):
    - Use last 6 bullets as parents (NOT tested)
    - Generate 4 candidates via crossover
-   - Test ONLY the 5 newly generated bullets (new + 4 candidates) on transactions
+   - Test ONLY the 5 newly generated bullets (new + 4 candidates) on 4 transactions
-   - Keep only top 2 bullets
+   - Keep only the best bullet
 3. `Curator` checks for duplicates (semantic similarity > 0.85)
 4. If not duplicate, bullet is added to `Playbook`
 5. Bullet is associated with evaluator and saved to database